 What happened?
 The ketogenic diet group gained 4.3 kg of lean muscle mass while the traditional western diet gained 2.2 kg of lean muscle mass.
 The ketogenic group also lost 2.2 kg of fat while the western diet group lost 1.5 kg of fat. [*].

 On the carnivore diet, your ketones will be elevated.
 And so will your performance.

 The evidence is clear.
 Building muscle is the result of resistance training and adequate nutrient intake.
-Low carb is the best diet for performance and carbohydrates are hindering your muscle gain.
+Low carb is great for performance and carbs aren’t necessary for muscle gain.